Lintel Installation in Yorkshire

 Stone lintels are a common feature in many historic buildings.
 They provide support for the masonry above window and door openings.
 Masonry paint can provide some protection against the elements, but it also creates a barrier that traps moisture in the stone.
 Trapped moisture can cause the lintel to swell, erode, and crack over time.
 If your lintel is already starting to show signs of damage, it is essential to have it evaluated by a professional before it becomes irreparable.
 In many cases, replacement is more cost-effective than repeated repairs.

 It is vital to ensure that your historic building is maintained correctly.
 A qualified masonry contractor should perform a stone lintel installation.
 The installer will first evaluate the condition of the existing stone lintel and determine if it can be repaired or if replacement is necessary.
-They will then install a new stone lintel using techniques that minimize damage to the surrounding masonry.
+They will then install a new stone lintel using techniques that minimise damage to the surrounding masonry.
 The new lintel will be carefully sealed to prevent moisture from becoming trapped and causing future problems.

-Concrete Lintel Installation in Yorkshire
+Concrete Lintel

 The first recorded use of concrete lintels dates back to the Roman Empire.
 Roman Concrete was used extensively by the Romans for various construction projects, including constructing roads, bridges, and buildings.
 The Roman architect Vitruvius discusses using concrete lintels in his treatise “On Architecture.”
 Vitruvius writes that concrete lintels are ideal for supporting large loads, and he praises their durability and strength.
 The popularity of concrete lintels continued into the Renaissance when they were used in the construction of many notable buildings, including the Palace of Versailles and St. Peter’s Basilica.
 Today, concrete lintels are still commonly used in construction projects worldwide.
 Thanks to their versatility and strength, they play an essential role in the built environment.